radicle-dev/radicle.xyz/_guides/seeder.md

 Make sure it fits your needs by editing the file directly, or creating an override using `systemctl edit`.

+> In this guide, all `systemd` unit files are configured to run the process as
+> the `seed` user and group, for security reasons.
+If you set up a different
+> user or group name, you will have to make edits to these files before running
+> the services.

 Then, **enable** and **run** the service: